 Belknap Hot SpringsBelknap Hot Springs by Melanie Griffin

-If you've been missing the joy of sleeping under the stars but still want to be just a little bit pampered, Belknap Hot Springs is the perfect compromise.
-Camping in one of the tent sites here comes with entrance to the private upper pool filled with hot mineral water from the natural spring.
+If you've been missing the joy of sleeping under the stars but still want to be just a little bit pampered, Belknap Hot Springs is a great compromise.
+Camping in one of the tent sites here comes with entry to the private upper pool filled with hot mineral water from the natural spring.
 Unlike the lower pool which offers day-use to visitors, the upper pool is reserved for overnight guests only and is a serene place to relax.
 Near the lodge, wander the grounds in search of the hidden secret garden.